Python-for-geo-people/Lesson-2-Data-types-Lists/Lesson/writing-scripts.md

     David Whipp - 12.9.2016
     '''

     # Information for sample 48 from the 2016 Nepal (NP) field excursion collected by Dave Whipp (DW)
     # Sample 48 was from the footwall of the MCT just north of where the Nyadi river joins the Marsyandi

-    # Sample basic information
+    # Basic sample information
     SampleID = "DW-NP-48-16"
     SampleRockType = "Mica schist"

     # Sample weight given in pounds (sorry, most of the world)
     SampleWeightLbs = 6.89

-    # Write basic information about this sample to the screen
+    # Print basic information about this sample to the screen
     print("Sample", SampleID, "is a", SampleWeightLbs, "pound chunk of", SampleRockType)
     ```
-Here we have added the basic information to the top of our script file using block comments.
+Here we have added the basic information to the top of our script file using *block comments*.
 Block comments start with `'''` and end with `'''`.
-Everything between the triple quotes will be ignored when the script is run.
+Everything between the triple quotes will be ignored when the script is run, even if the text is spread over multiple lines.
 In our case, the script is simple, but many Python programs have optional values that can be used by the code when it is run, making the usage statement crucial.
 Another example to consider is using a formal software license in the code to state the conditions under which the code can be used or modified.
 There are many helpful web resources to [teach you about software licenses](https://tldrlegal.com/) and [how to choose a license](http://choosealicense.com/).
-My preference is the [MIT License](https://opensource.org/licenses/MIT), which is simple and allows software use by anyone.
+In most cases my preference is the [MIT License](https://opensource.org/licenses/MIT), which is simple and allows software use by anyone.
 An example is below.

     ```python